• XARAGUA

 Into collective defense batteries for fixed or mobile use.

 The same mechanics allow for the development of high-impact projectiles using recycled steel, molten lead, precision BBs, or artisanal piercing heads.
-Our design permits projectile improvisation, rendering the nation immune to ammunition sanctions or shortages.

 ---